-Baby wearing is a great way to bond with your baby, keep baby close, transport your baby, and multi-task while with baby.
-There are several different types of carriers on the market from ring slings, to pouch slings, to wraps, to soft-structured carriers and more.
+Babywearing is a great way to bond with your baby, keep the baby close, transport your baby, and multi-task while with the baby.
+There are several different types of carriers on the market from ring slings, to pouch slings, to wraps, to soft-structured carriers, and more.
 There are a lot of great websites and resources available to help you find the wrap, carrier, or sling that meets your needs.
 I suggest doing your research to find out what will work best for you.
 Also, if you have friends that have the wraps and slings that you are interested in, ask to try them on to see how they feel prior to making a decision.

 Not only are there many types of carriers out there, but there are so many fun patterns, features, and different uses depending on the carrier you get.
-Whether you buy several carriers for different activities and trends, or whether you just need one basic carrier..baby carriers can be expensive!
+Whether you buy several carriers for different activities and trends, or whether you just need one basic carrier... baby carriers can be expensive!
 One way to save a good deal of money on these carriers is to purchase secondhand (pre-loved, used) carriers online.
-It can sometimes be difficult to find where to purchase these carriers, so I've compiled a listing in this article.
+It can sometimes be difficult to know where to purchase these carriers, so I've compiled a list here.

 Websites and Stores to Purchase Used Baby Wraps, Carriers, and Slings